vrajshah2206/QuoteOfTheDay/README.md

 # QuoteOfTheDay

 QuoteOfTheDay is an iOS app that motivates people on daily basis and help them to stay positive also avoid negative energy around.

 ## Group 10

 - Vraj Shah
 - Savan Savani
 - Mehulkumar Shrimali
+- Vikas Vikas

 ## Features